 Step 3: Reset password.

-After step 2 is done you can bypass the BIOS password and can log in to your computer successfully.
+After step 2 is done, you can bypass the BIOS password and log in to your computer successfully.
 Note that you can add a new password again from BIOS.
-If you forget the password again then continue steps 1 and 2 to reset the password.
+If you forget the password again, then continue steps 1 and 2 to reset the password.

 debug, o 70 2E, o 71 FF, quit

-Today there are lots of third-party software available, which can reset BIOS passwords but access to the Operating System is necessary.
-Some of the popular BIOS password cracking software is used like CmosPwd and Kioskea
+Today, there is much third-party software available, which can reset BIOS passwords, but access to the Operating System is necessary.
+Some of the popular BIOS password cracking software is used like CmosPwd and Kiosk.

 Backdoor BIOS password is a set of passwords, which are master passwords provided by BIOS Vendor.
 These passwords are generic, and they are specific to manufacturers.
 In other words, all the manufacturers maintain a set of master passwords that can be used irrespective of whatever password the user has set.
 These passwords are not very hard to get by and can be easily accessed from the manufacturer’s website.